 Always remember that you get what you pay for.
 Dozens of families have come to us after adopting a kitten from a budget source, meaning a Backyard Breeder or Kitten Mill, just to find themselves saddled with enormous vet bills, or worse, the kitten died within the first year home.

 Regardless of whom you adopt from, if you can, visit the home where they live.
-Do not adopt from breeders that cage their animals, or if they can’t produce the parents of the kitten you’re looking at.
+Do not adopt from breeders that house their cats in tiny cages, or if they can’t produce the parents of the kitten you’re looking at.
+Mama cats with litters have to be separated from the other adults until their babies have been fully vaccinated.
+They still need to have room to run, play, and have space to be separate from their litter box and food/water bowls.
+They need lots of attention and human interactions, as this socialization and attention directly impacts the personality of your kitten.
 If you cannot physically visit the home where the kitten comes from, request references, and call them.
 If the breeder has numerous kittens available of differing ages, it’s most likely a kitten mill that does not screen the parents for genetic diseases such as HCM.
 We hear from people whom have adopted more "economical" kittens, are stuck with ill or dying kittens, and the stories are horrific.
 Not only financially devastating, but also emotionally tragic.
 Financial losses hurt, but heartbreak doesn't ever go away.
-Testing parents for HCM is very expensive and those expenses are reflected in the cost of our kittens.
+Testing bloodlines for HCM is very expensive and those expenses are reflected in the cost of our kittens.
 When you adopt from us, you've got written warranties and guarantees that go beyond the financial investment, but also protect the emotional one.

 BEWARE OF SCAMS, as animals are one of the biggest target groups.
 In 2020, the frequency of scams started to become epidemic.
 I hear of buyers that have been scammed almost every day, having suffered significant financial loss.
 Never send a deposit without having some type of buyer protection like that offered by PayPal or Venmo.
 If someone asks for the full payment of the cat immediately or promises to deliver a kitten right away, it’s probably a scam.
 The network of ethical breeders I associate with usually have a bit of a delay before a kitten will be available to go home.
 If the website features kittens of many differing ages, it’s most likely a kitten mill.